lalidiaz/SummarizeAI/README.md

 - 🔁 Next.js 15 App Router for server-side rendering, routing, and API endpoints with Server Components
 - ⚛️ React for building interactive user interfaces with reusable components
 - 🔐 Clerk for secure authentication with Passkeys, Github, and Google Sign-in
-- 🧠 Claude ai powered summarization with contextual understanding and emoji-enhanced output
+- 🧠 Gemini AI powered summarization with contextual understanding and emoji-enhanced output
 - 🧠 Langchain for PDF parsing, text extraction, and document chunking
 - 🛠️ ShadCN UI for accessible, customizable React components
 - 🗄️ NeonDB (PostgreSQL) for serverless database storage of summaries and user data